- Explore Egypt on a Nile cruise and marvel at sights including the Great Pyramids, Tutankhamun’s mask and the towering statues at Abu Simbel

 Plan your Nile cruise adventure

 If these 10 reasons have sparked an interest in Nile cruises, 2019 may be the year you travel to Egypt to see the iconic sights for yourself.
-Choose from a Wonders of the Nile cruise, the Spectacular Nile plus Abu Simbel or an exclusive Nile cruise where art historian and architectural consultant Dan Cruickshank joins the voyage.
+Choose from a Wonders of the Nile cruise, or the Spectacular Nile plus Abu Simbel.

 If you have any questions, please do not hesitate to contact us.